EstebanForero/partial_struct/README.md

 • Custom Derives:
   Optionally add extra derives (e.g., Debug, Clone) to the generated partial struct using a derive(...) clause.

+• Optional Fields:
+  Mark fields as optional in the partial struct with optional(...).
+Optional fields become Option<T> in the partial, and when rebuilding the full struct you can supply a fallback Option<T> if the partial holds None.

 • Bidirectional Conversion:
   The macro implements two conversions:
     - A method on the generated partial struct (named to_<base_struct>() in snake case) that takes